 One more example of a compound is water, which contains hydrogen and oxygen and the formula is H2O.

-What Is The Main Difference Between Molecule And Compound?
+Click Here – What Is The Difference Between HD And SD?

-What Is The Difference Between Atom Molecule And Compound?
+Click Here – What Is The Difference Between Sunroof And Moonroof?

 In this topic, we learned the difference between molecule and compound in chemistry.
 How they are related but have many differential points.
 I told their definition, examples, structure, formula, etc of molecules and compounds.
 You will now not get any issues while distinguishing between compounds and molecules in the future.
 I explained the factors related to the molecules and compounds which will be helpful for you.
 We understood how atoms and elements create the difference between molecule and compound.

 To Know Some Great Stuff Do Visit clynerr